Child Custody Laws In Arizona

 The court has broad discretion to enter any parenting time schedule the judge believes is in the child(ren)’s bests interests, which could be a variant of the two parenting time schedules discussed above.
 Both of these decisions, whether it be legal decision making or parenting time, will be based upon what the court determines is in the best interests of the child(ren).

 The Arizona Court of Appeals in the Wood v.
 Wood case held that both parents are presumed to be fit parents.
-The factors the court will consider are, among others, the relationship the child has had with each parent, the relationship the children have with their siblings and other people in each person’s home with whom the children will have contact, such as friends, family, and others, as well as the children’s adjustment in each of their parents’ homes, schools, and the surrounding communities.
+The factors the court will consider are, among others:

-The court will consider evidence of the mental and physical health of the children, as well as the physical and mental health of the parents and anyone else in either parent’s home with whom the children will have contact.
+- The court will consider evidence of the mental and physical health of the children, as well as the physical and psychological health of the parents and anyone else in either parent’s home with whom the children will have contact.

 The Arizona Court of Appeals in the Gove v.
 Gove case and the Hahman case held that a party involved in a child custody or parenting time case waives the physician/patient privilege permitting both parents to obtain all of the other parent’s medical and counseling records for use in a child custody or parenting time case.